Debraheem/Massive_star_binaries/Lab3.md

 ## Lab extension - Evolving the secondary alongside a black hole

 Although to save computation we approximated the accretor's evolution as if it was an isolated star, ideally, we would like to evolve the star in a binary system.
 This section is devoted to that.

-While initially, there would not be much difference in the evolution, once the accretor begins to expand, it might fill its Roche Lobe and initiate a phase of mass transfer on what was earlier a primary star.
+While initially, there would not be much difference in the evolution, once the accretor begins to expand, it might fill its Roche Lobe and initiate a phase of mass transfer on what was earlier the primary star.
 This will strip the secondary of its surface material and expose its inner core.
-Moreover, the primary star would have long disappeared and only a compact remnant would be left behind.
-As such, we will approximate the primary star as a point mass, i.e. only the gravitational influence of the primary would be important to us.
-The primary star - which is now modelled as a black hole - would feed on the mass dumped by the secondary and *would act as a source of strong X-ray radiation*.
+Moreover, the primary star would have long disappeared, and only a compact remnant would be left behind.
+As such, we will approximate the primary star as a point mass, i.e., only the gravitational influence of the primary will be important to us.
+The primary star - which is now modeled as a black hole - would feed on the mass dumped by the secondary and *would act as a source of strong electromagnetic radiation*.

 ### The black hole's evolution

 The accreted mass would cause the properties of the black hole to change.
 The no-hair theorems suggest that the only relevant parameters of an astrophysical black hole that fully determine its property are its mass $M$ and angular momentum $J$.
-So our task is to see how $M$ and $J$ evolve with time.
-Using $M, J$ we can define another parameter called the *dimensionless Kerr spin parameter* of the black hole as
+So, our task is to see how $M$ and $J$ evolve with time.
+Using $M, J$, we can define another parameter called the \textit{dimensionless Kerr spin parameter} of the black hole as
 $$
     a = \frac{Jc}{GM^2}
 $$